wwarthen/RomWBW/Source/Doc/Applications.md

 If required, the user application may make use of the Z80 interrupt system but if the user application wishes to rely on HBIOS functionality then it must adhere to the HBIOS framework for managing interupts.
-Alternatively, if the user appliction has no need for the HBIOS then it may use its own custom code for handling interrupts.
+Alternatively, if the user application has no need for the HBIOS then it may use its own custom code for handling interrupts.
 In that case, a hard reset, rather than an HBIOS warm start, would be necessary to return control to RomWBW.